The Sample Complexity of Parameter-Free Stochastic Convex Optimization: Introduction

-In this section, we consider the case that there is a finite set of models $x_0, x_1, \dots, x_K$.
-In this setting, our goal is to find the best model among these $K$ models.
+\mysection{Model selection techniques}{Model Selection Techniques} In this section, we consider the case where there is a finite set of models $x_0, x_1, \dots, x_K$.
+In this setting, our goal is to find the best model among these $K + 1$ models.
 We will also explore applications of these techniques to selecting hyperparameters for stochastic optimization methods.

 \Cref{sec:standard-model-selection} studies the performance of standard model selection which chooses the model that minimizes the validation error.
-In particular, we show that it can effectively tune hyperparameters when strong convexity is present but otherwise may perform poorly compared to parameter-free optimization methods. \Cref{sec:reliable-model-selection} studies the performance of a new algorithm called \RMS{} which obtains good worst-case performance both with and without strong convexity.
+In particular, we show that it can effectively tune hyperparameters when strong convexity is present but otherwise may perform poorly compared to parameter-free optimization methods. \Cref{sec:reliable-model-selection} studies the performance of a new algorithm called \RMS{}, which obtains good worst-case performance both with and without strong convexity.